firedancer-io/firedancer/src/wiredancer/README.md

 Figure below shows the overall pipeline design of WD.SigVerify.
 It is composed of a chain link of pipelines, with each pipeline having its own unique throughput and latency characteristics highlighted in the figure.
 ![WD-SigVerify Architecture](WD-SV.jpg)

-We solve the the queueing problem of concatenating pipelines of different latency and throughput by utilizing a credit-based chain link system.
+We solve the queueing problem of concatenating pipelines of different latency and throughput by utilizing a credit-based chain link system.
 All links follow the diagram below:

 <img src="WD-CHAIN.jpg" alt= “” width="50%">